belalelmi/Scheduler/README.md

 This is a single-page app built on React.js that allows users to book, edit or cancel interviews for each day of the week (Monday - Friday).
 Application uses a combination of a concise API with a WebSocket server to build a realtime experience.

-The Scheduler client application was created using Create React App.
 Express.js is the basis for the Scheduler API server application.

 ## Screenshots